hummingbot/hummingbot-site/docs/governance/index.md

 * Allocate HBOT bounty budget toward the top connectors of each type
 * Re-elect the foundation's Board of Directors each year

+Pages in this section include:

+* [Polls](polls.md): Polls that let HBOT holders determine which connectors are included for the next Epoch
+* [Proposals](proposals.md): Proposals are used to add new connectors and allocate HBOT bounties
+* [Epochs](epochs.md): Quarterly periods of codebase maintenance defined via Polls
+* [Whitepaper](whitepaper.md): Published in December 2021, this document explains the Foundation's principles and organizational structure

 ## HBOT Token

 The Hummingbot Governance Token (HBOT) is a standard ERC-20 Ethereum token that lets holders to decide how the Hummingbot codebase changesthrough voting.